 The greens of spring.
 Basil in bottom left with sweet potato vine and squash plant.
 It’s a busy week.
 I’m up early making my list.
 Lil’ Buddy comes down the steps, hair tousled.
 He’s ready for the day.
 I turn from my spot on the couch and notice that out the window it is quietly raining.
 Steady drops and misty.
 I mention the rain to

 I only went out for a walk and finally concluded to stay out till sundown, for going out, I found, was really going in. ~John Muir And that was us.
-We had been noticing the dogwood blossoms for a full week as we went back and forth, in and out of the neighborhood.
-The pink dogwoods, across the street at the park, called to us
+We had been noticing the dogwood blossoms for a full week as we went back and forth, in and out of the neighborhood and thought it was time to take an up close look and

 Welcome back to Lasagna Learning: Teaching Multiple Ages.
 Don’t miss the link to a review of Harmony Fine Arts Plans below!
 Unit studies are great for an age range because everyone is immersed in the same subject.
 Unit studies are often how we fit it all in!
 After the 3 Rs, we can mostly finish up the remainder of our subjects all together – all